 We gave point-wise answer and our recommendations will be sent to BCCI.
 We are waiting for their communication,” MCA Vice-President Ashish Shelar told reporters after the AGM.

-Related News @LatestLaws.com-
+Related News @LatestLaws.in-

 Read Full Text of Justice Lodha Committee Report-